GBlankers/RayTracer/README.md

 - phong lighting (ambient, diffuse, specular)
 - reflection and refraction up to custom depth with definable reflectivity, roughness, transparency and refractive index
 - anti-aliasing
+- roughness and normal mapping defined with a custom `png` file.
+- multi-threading to speed up the rendering.

-# Creating a New Scene
+## Creating a New Scene
+### How to?
+Create a new json file and place it into the assets' folder.
+Structure the file as described in [Structure of the scene files](#structure-of-the-scene-files).
+In the `general.json` file, change the scene file to the newly created one.

-## Structure of the scene files
+### Structure of the scene files
 The scene files are json files which need to have certain keywords in order to be correctly interpreted:
 - `"Scene" : true`.
 Indicates that this file is a scene description.
 - `Camera` object, which is the 'eye', from where we will look at the scene.
 This object need to have the following properties: